-I recently posted on my camera club’s Facebook page about how I was pleasantly surprised that some of the selections of the Nikonians Best of 2021 were photographs that were turned into art possibly using Photoshop or Topaz Studio 2.
-Of course, I don’t know what software they used, but it’s clear that these were photographs turned into art.
+I recently posted on my camera club’s Facebook page about how I was pleasantly surprised to see that some of the selections in Nikonians Best of 2021 were photographs that had been transformed into art, possibly using Photoshop or Topaz Studio 2.
+Although I don’t know the specific software used, it’s clear that these artists have skilfully turned these photographs into art.
 See for yourself.

 Gary Poole, Durango & Silverton